arturodz/gobitso/README.md

-bitstamp-go
+gobitso
 ===========

-A client implementation of the Bitstamp API, including websockets, in Golang.
+A client implementation of the Bitso API, including websockets, in Golang.

+This API wrapper was forked from [AJPH bitstamp api wrapper]("https://github.com/ajph/bitstamp-go").

+This API hasn't been tested and is missing several Bitso specific endpoints.

 Example Usage
 -----